-Fortnite's map is an amorphous, monstrous thing.
+Fortnite's island is an amorphous, monstrous thing.
 It barely resembles its original form, with huge makeovers hitting every corner with each passing season.
-Keeping up can be difficult, but Fortnite's map is easy to navigate as long as you familiarize yourself with all the new hot spots for loot.
-Fortnite Season 9's map changes aren't a total reinvention, but they do reinvigorate some older POIs in surprising ways.
+Keeping up can be difficult, but Fortnite's new locations are easy to navigate as long as you familiarize yourself with all the changing hot spots for loot.
+Fortnite Season X's map changes aren't a total reinvention, but they do reinvigorate some older POIs in surprising ways.

-Below, we take you through what's changed on Fortnite's map this week and detail all the new POIs that arrived with Season 9.
+Below, we take you through what's changed on Fortnite's map this week and detail all the new POIs that arrived with Season X.

 Basic tips and the best landing spots